giusepperaffa/serverless-security-microbenchmarks/inter-procedural/api-put-object-boto3-client/README.md

 # Description
 Microbenchmark containing two handlers, i.e., `onHTTPPostEvent` and `onS3Upload`.
 The first is triggered by a HTTP request, whereas the second is executed as a consequence of an event raised by the API `put_object`.
-This microbenchmark is identical to [api-put-object-two-handlers](../api-put-object-two-handlers), except for the `boto3` interface object, which is an instance of `boto3.client` (rather than an instance of `boto3.resource`), and the security-sensitive sink, which is `os.system` (rather than `subprocess.call`).
+Note that the `boto3` interface object is an instance of `boto3.client`, and that the security-sensitive sink is `os.system`.

 # Expected Results
 The analysis tool is expected to identify the following data flows: